Diseases Similar to Lyme Disease: Tick-Borne Diseases Doctors May Miss

 The rash may appear late or may never develop, contributing to delayed diagnosis.

-Because RMSF can become life-threatening, doxycycline treatment should begin based on clinical suspicion without waiting for confirmatory testing.
+Because Rocky Mountain spotted fever can progress rapidly and become life-threatening, doxycycline should be started immediately when clinical suspicion is high rather than waiting for confirmatory laboratory testing.

 Learn more in Atypical Presentation of RMSF.